OpenSourceOV/image-processing-instructions/instructions.md

 ### Process a sub region

-Run the Image Difference tool with a region selected using the rectangle tool to process only a region of the image.
-This can be useful if a good distribution of vein orders can be found within region.
+Run the Image Difference v2 tool with a region selected using the rectangle tool to process just that region of the image.
+This can be useful if a good distribution of vein orders can be found within a smaller area.

 ![](./images/virtual_stack_init_sub_region_difference.jpg)